MSchnidman/MSchnidman.github.io/_pages/cv.md

 ======

 * University of Virginia Economics Research Colloquium, Organizer, 2023
+* Graduate School of Arts and Sciences Council, President, 2023 - 2024
-* Graduate School of Arts and Sciences Council, Finance Committee Chair, 2020 - present
+* Graduate School of Arts and Sciences Council, Finance Committee Chair, 2020 - 2023
-* Graduate School of Arts and Sciences Council, Economics Department Representative, 2019 - present
+* Graduate School of Arts and Sciences Council, Economics Department Representative, 2019 - 2023